kevin1024/vcrpy/README.md

 #VCR.py

-This is a start at a Python version of [Ruby's VCR library](https://github.com/myronmarston/vcr).
+This is a Python version of [Ruby's VCR library](https://github.com/myronmarston/vcr).

 [![Build Status](https://secure.travis-ci.org/kevin1024/vcrpy.png?branch=master)](http://travis-ci.org/kevin1024/vcrpy)

-##What it is supposed to do
+##What it does
-Simplify testing by recording all HTTP interactions and saving them to "cassette" files, which are just yaml files.
+Simplify testing by recording all HTTP interactions and saving them to "cassette" files, which are yaml files containing the contents of your requests and responses.
 Then when you run your tests again, they all just hit the text files instead of the internet.
 This speeds up your tests and lets you work offline.

+If the server you are testing against ever changes its API, all you need to do is delete your existing cassette files, and run your tests again.
+All of the mocked responses will be updated with the new API.

 ##Compatibility Notes
-This should work with Python 2.6 and 2.7.
-It also seems to work with [pypy](http://pypy.org).
+This should work with Python 2.6 and 2.7, and [pypy](http://pypy.org).

 Currently I've only tested this with urllib2, urllib3, and requests.
 It's known to *NOT WORK* with urllib.